 - 1. After a user's token is authenticated, the Authentication Manager determines whether a session exists for that token.
 If a session does not exist, the Authentication Manager asks the Session Manager to create a session and then starts the appropriate service(s) for the session according to the authentication policy decisions taken by the administrator.
 Creating a session usually involves starting an Xserver process for the session. - 2.
 When services are started, they join the session explicitly by contacting the Session Manager. - 3.
 The Authentication Manager informs the Session Manager that the session associated with the token is to be connected to a specific Sun Ray DTU.
 The Session Manager then informs each service in the session that it should connect directly to the DTU. - 4.
 At this point, the user can interact with the session.
 The Session Manager mediates control of the screen real estate between competing services in a session and notifies the services of changes in screen real estate allocation. - 5.
-When the user removes the smart card-or presses Shift-Pause in an NSCM session, or power cycles the DTU, or is inactive for longer than the screen lock idle timeout interval-the Authentication Manager determines that the session associated with that token should be disconnected from that DTU.
+When the user removes the smart card or power cycles the DTU, or is inactive for longer than the screen lock idle timeout interval-the Authentication Manager determines that the session associated with that token should be disconnected from that DTU.
 The Authentication Manager notifies the Session Manager, which in turn notifies all the services in the session, and any USB devices, to disconnect. - 6.
-When the user inserts the smart card again, or logs in again for access to an NSCM session, the Authentication Manager's default behavior is to ask the Session Manager to create a temporary new session and use it to authenticate the user.
+When the user inserts the smart card again, the Authentication Manager's default behavior is to ask the Session Manager to create a temporary new session and use it to authenticate the user.
 This is known as Remote Hotdesk Authentication (RHA).
 After the user has been successfully authenticated, the Sun Ray DTU is connected directly to the user's session.

 Note - RHA does not apply to anonymous Kiosk Mode or to token readers.
 Sun Ray Server Software can be configured to turn this security policy feature off if desired.
-See "Remote Hotdesk Authentication (RHA)" on page 82.
+See "Remote Hotdesk Authentication (RHA)" on page 73.